iancustefan26/File-Maestro/README.md

 ## Dark and Light Theme mode

-Enhance the user experience of the application with Dark and Light Theme modes!
+Enhanced the user experience of the application with Dark and Light Theme modes!
 This program provides an easy-to-use appearance toggle, allowing users to switch between dark and light color schemes based on their preferences.

 ![](https://i.imgur.com/zIbL2a8.png)